 The Board earns interest annually on its funds held by the Province of Nova Scotia.
 Fluctuations in these rates will impact the investment income received in the future.
-Interest rate risk is moderate because as net assets continue to decrease due to the excess of expenditures over revenue the interest income earned each year is decreasing rapidly.
+Interest rate risk is moderate because if net assets continue to decrease due to the excess of expenditures over revenue the interest income earned each year will decrease.